bcgov/developer.connect/web/site/content/en-CA/products/rs/overview.md

 ## View the API

 View the definition and select a path to try it out.
-To submit a request you will need an API key and an account ID, which are obtained as part of completing an [access request](/products/get-started/api-access-request).
+View the definition and select a path to try it out.
+To submit a request, you will need an API key and an account ID, which you can get by completing the [account setup](/products/get-started/account-setup) process.
 To set your session API key, click on the top, right AUTHORIZE button and under API Key Auth enter your key value.
 Click on AUTHORIZE, then OK.

 <a href="/en-CA/oas/rs" target="_blank">> View the API</a>